Matt Crooks: Huddersfield Town

 After returning to Huddersfield Town, Crooks remained playing in the club's reserve.
 However, Crooks sustained an ankle injury during a development match in early October.
 Following a surgery, it was announced that Crooks would be on the sideline for two months.
 Following his return in mid-February, Crooks was praised for his return from injury and playing as a central defence.
 At the end of the 2013–14 season, Crooks was offered a new contract by the club.

-Ahead of the 2014–15 season, Crooks switched number shirt from thirty-six to twenty-two after Ed Wilczynski took over Crook's first number and made an impressive display as a centre back in the pre-season friendly that convinced Mark Robins to use him.
+Ahead of the 2014–15 season, Crooks switched number shirt from thirty-six to twenty-two after Ed Wilczynski took over Crooks's first number and made an impressive display as a centre back in the pre-season friendly that convinced Mark Robins to use him.
 After years playing at the reserve and be loaned out twice at the time, Crooks finally made his first team début at centre back for the Terriers in the 4–0 defeat by AFC Bournemouth on 9 August 2014 in the opening game of the season.
-The loss, however, was to be Robins last game as a manager of Huddersfield Town, as he was sacked the next day Newspaper Huddersfield Daily Examiner urged the club's supporters to give Crooks time to make up his mistake after receiving criticism during the match, including the first goal.
+The loss, however, was to be Robins's last game as a manager of Huddersfield Town, as he was sacked the next day Newspaper Huddersfield Daily Examiner urged the club's supporters to give Crooks time to make up his mistake after receiving criticism during the match, including the first goal.

 He did not make another appearance for Huddersfield that season and joined Hartlepool United on a month's emergency loan on 21 October 2014 as defensive cover.
 After making three appearances for the club, it announced that Crooks would make a return to the club following an expiry of a month loan with Hartlepool United.
 Three days after returning from his loan spell, he was sent on loan to fellow League Two side Accrington Stanley until 3 January.
 On 2 February 2015, Crooks left Huddersfield Town after having his contract terminated by mutual consent.